-Make sure you keep the following items in a convenient place such as a wallet or purse so that you may grab them quickly when leaving your home.
+Make sure you keep the following items in a convenient place such as a wallet, purse or on your refrigerator door, so that you may grab them quickly when leaving your home.
 It's also a good idea to keep a copy of these items with your spouse, family member or caregiver:

 You will also want to make sure you answer all questions from medical staff to the best of your ability.
 Knowing all the facts helps health professionals make a complete diagnosis and a treatment based on the information that you give them.
 Let the nurses or other staff know if there are any changes in the way you are feeling.

 This setting allows you to view available services and providers associated with your preferred location.
 You can change this setting at any time.

 Cookies are required to view location specific content.

 We’ve developed a new tool on our website allowing you to see content most relevant to you and your preferred location.
 It’s our way of making the information you need, more personalized.

 You’ll find this feature labeled “Set My Location” throughout the website.
 Most often, you’ll see it in the top left corner of every page.